 Have you spent time visiting or living in Costa Rica?
 What town did you feel most at home in?

-6 thoughts on “Best Places to Live in Costa Rica”
+6 thoughts on “Best Places To Live In Costa Rica”

 1. You’ll be hard-pressed to find a place in Costa Rica with no Americans around.
 Every town listed in this list has expats, even smaller lesser-known communities, like the one in Playa Avellanas, where we live, has a few expats.
 Good luck with your search!